 - Keep office supplies topped up so that you don’t have the inconvenience at an inopportune time.
 (Printer cartridges, printer paper, pens, etc.)

 - If you do a lot of computer work, two monitors will save you a lot of time and frustration.

 - Socialize.
 Meet other business folks.
 Join networking groups and get actively involved.
 It’s so easy to talk yourself out of this from the home office.
-Meet individuals for coffee or lunch or on-line Hangout.
+Meet individuals for coffee or lunch.